 Having a team to help raise money just makes it more fun and collectively gives you a bigger impact right away.

 Other than a few years away for post-secondary schooling, I have lived in Campbell River my entire life.
 Various hobbies allow me to be involved in numerous local clubs and associations.
 Retirement has offered me the luxury of volunteering with organizations in Campbell River that I feel passionate about.
 Now I feel I can give back to a community that has always been giving to me, which most definitely, includes Hospice.
 My involvement with this worthwhile organization started many years ago when the mother of my husband’s children passed away.
 The grief counselling that was offered to them was invaluable to their well being.
-Some 10 years ago, Hospice once again entered my life when my sister, Colleen, was faced with a terminal illness.
+Some 10 years ago, Hospice once again entered my life when my sister, Colleen was faced with a terminal illness.
 I broached the group for support and was truly amazed at what they had to offer.
 I attended sessions with my sister over the few remaining months of her life.
-As a cancer survivor myself, the benefits I gleaned with life-altering.
+As a cancer survivor myself, the benefits I gleaned were life-altering.
 Presently, I am a caregiver to my ailing husband.
 Will Hospice be there for me?
 You bet!

 This amazing ride is in support of a friend, Kathy Morrison, who’s very passionate about Hospice and as a result has educated me on the benefits of having a Hospice Care Centre in our community.